What’s your IPO lockup expiration strategy?

 - Consider how your plan may change under various price thresholds and if you haven’t already, discuss the tax implications with your CPA.

-As a financial advisor who frequently works with clients who have stock options, RSUs, and various other forms of equity-based compensation, we have a process in place to help clients through the process, including the steps mentioned above.
+As a financial advisor who often works with clients who have stock options and equity compensation, we have a process to help with the analysis.
 Please contact us directly to discuss your personal financial situation.

 What Not to Do When the Lockup Period Ends